-This presentation represents much of Grell’s theatre work in the 1920’s.
-Cupid and the cherubs are prominent in the Chicago Theatre today from his 1933 redecoration for the Chicago Worlds Fair; A Century of Progress.
+This presentation represents much of Grell’s theatre work in the 1920’s and early 1930’s.
+Cupid and the cherubs are prominent in the Chicago Theatre today from his 1933 redecoration for the Chicago Worlds Fair: A Century of Progress.
 Grell also utilized cherubs for the original 1921 Chicago Theatre murals.
+The Toledo (OH) Paramount Theatre had two sections with cherub related murals; its large Rotunda featured a mural with two cherubs.

 Pink clouds and fractured trees appear in many of Grell’s conceptions that seem to possess a special importance.